ethereum/go-ethereum/docs/_clef/Rules.md

 additional attack surface.
 The only viable attack is for an adversary to somehow extract cryptographic keys from memory during the Javascript VM execution.
-The hash-based rule attestation condition means the actual Javascript code executed by the Javascript engine is not a viable attack surface.
-A much simpler attack would be to surreptitiously insert an attested "always-approve" rule instead of attempting to exploit the Javascript virtual machine.
+The hash-based rule attestation condition means the actual Javascript code executed by the Javascript engine is not a viable attack surface -- since if the attacker can control the ruleset, a much simpler attack would be to surreptitiously insert an attested "always-approve" rule instead of attempting to exploit the Javascript virtual machine.
 The Javascript engine is quite simple to implement and there are currently no known security